-- 1. Write about shared experiences with your siblings, such as adventures, challenges, and lessons learned. - 2.Create a scrapbook dedicated to your memories with your family members, filled with photos, stories, and significant moments. - 3.
-Interview your siblings/ family members about their favorite memories together, their perspectives on their relationship, and their hopes for the future. - 4.
+- 1. Write about shared experiences with your siblings, such as adventures, challenges, and - 2.
+Create a scrapbook dedicated to your - memories with your family members, filled - with photos, stories, and significant moments. - 3.
+Interview your siblings/ family members about their favorite memories together, their - perspectives on their relationship, and their - 4.
 Create a short video tribute to your siblings/ family members, compiling photos, video clips, and messages.
-This can be shared with your siblings and the class.
+This can be shared with your